 Another interesting area to consider is that some researchers have found that CBD could reduce the amount of REM – rapid eye movement – sleep that a person experiences each night.
 While this might sound counterproductive, REM sleep is when the brain is at its most active; it’s when the brain is closest to its wakeful consciousness.
 Those who experience too much REM sleep (it should make up no more than 25% of total sleep) can wake up feeling exhausted because the brain has been unable to rest.
 CBD’s ability to regulate REM sleep can be beneficial in building good sleep routines.

-A global study found that almost one third of the population suffers from some form of sleeping problem, with insufficient sleep being associated with an increased risk of heart disease, obesity, diabetes, and cognitive impairment.
+A global study found that almost one-third of the population suffers from some form of sleeping problem, with insufficient sleep being associated with an increased risk of heart disease, obesity, diabetes, and cognitive impairment.
 Yet despite the prevalence of sleep problems, there are few effective solutions.
 According to the NHS, ‘GPs now rarely prescribe sleeping pills to treat insomnia.
-Sleeping pills can have serious side effects and you can become dependent on them’, instead suggesting that sufferers try exercise, relaxation, and comfortable bedding, which don’t always address the root problem.
+Sleeping pills can have serious side effects and you can become dependent on them, instead suggesting that sufferers try to exercise, relax, and have comfortable bedding, which doesn’t always address the root problem.

 All products sold by The Good Level are made from cold pressed oils and therefore outside of Novel Foods and are classed by the FSA as “Not Novel” due to their traditional status.